-Information about the Green Chemistry Challenge
+Information About the Green Chemistry Challenge

 The Green Chemistry Challenge Awards promote the environmental and economic benefits of developing and using novel green chemistry.
 These prestigious annual awards recognize chemical technologies that incorporate the principles of green chemistry into chemical design, manufacture, and use.

-Throughout the 22 years of the awards program, EPA has presented awards to 114 winners.
-Since its inception, in 1996, EPA has received over 1,600 nominations.
+Throughout the 26 years of the awards program, EPA has presented awards to 133 winners.
+Since its inception, in 1996, EPA has received over 1,800 nominations.
 By recognizing groundbreaking scientific solutions to real-world environmental problems, the Green Chemistry Challenge has significantly reduced the hazards associated with designing, manufacturing, and using chemicals.

-Through 2018, our 114 winning technologies have made billions of pounds of progress, including:
+Through 2022, our 133 winning technologies have made billions of pounds of progress, including:

 These data are from award-winning nominations for the Green Chemistry Challenge.
 Adding the benefits from the nominated technologies would greatly increase the program’s total benefits.

 2023 Green Chemistry Challenge Awards Nomination Package (pdf) (276.53 KB, August 2022)